CrThCo/dapp/README.md

 npm i
 ```

-2. Install MetaMask Chrome extension and change settings to connect to local RPC (blockchain)
+2. Install MetaMask Chrome extension and change settings to connect to desired blockchain network

 3. Install and run Ganache: